 The Admissions Authority for Thorns Collegiate Academy is the Collegiate Academy Trust which will comply with the national co-ordinated admissions scheme.
+Thorns Collegiate Academy has an agreed admission number of 200 students.

-As part of the national co-ordinated admissions arrangements across all Admissions Authorities, parents MUST complete an online registration form provided by their Local Authority by 31 October 2019.
+As part of the national co-ordinated admissions arrangements across all Admissions Authorities, parents MUST complete an online registration form provided by their Local Authority by 31 October 2021.
 In completing this form Thorns Collegiate Academy must be chosen as one of the 6 preferences on the LA form.